 - Markdown: It is a cell that can be used to write simple text.
 Mainly developers are using this cell for comment purposes to explain the code.

-- Code: Cell is a python cell where whole python code is written and we can run these cells as an individual cell.
+- Code: Cell is a python cell where the whole python code is written, and we can run these cells as an individual cell.
 It is very much helpful for error debugging of code.